Dhara-Gohil/Wonderland/README.md

 Welcome to **Wonderland**, a project designed to [briefly describe the purpose of the project].

+## Features
+- User authentication (Sign In & Login)
+- Add, update, and delete listings (Only the owner of the listing can edit or delete it)
+- Show listing details
+- Review system (Users can add reviews only after logging in, and only the review author can delete their review)
+- Implements MVC (Model-View-Controller) structure

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript, EJS
 - **Backend:** Node.js, Express.js